schrepfler/wadl2wiki/README.md

-# RAML to WIKI
+# WADL to WIKI
+# WORK IN PROGRES

-A simple RAML to Wiki (Confluence / JIRA Markup) documentation generator, written for Node.js.
+A simple WADL to Wiki (Confluence / JIRA Markup) documentation generator, written for Node.js.

 ## Confluence / Jira wiki Process